Brainscan

-Brainscan is a 1994 American science fiction slasher film directed by John Flynn and written by Andrew Kevin Walker.
+Brainscan is a 1994 science fiction slasher film directed by John Flynn and written by Andrew Kevin Walker.
 The film stars Edward Furlong, Frank Langella, Amy Hargreaves, Jamie Marsh, and T. Ryder Smith.
-The soundtrack was composed by George S. Clinton.
+The film follows a troubled teenage boy (Furlong) who begins playing an interactive video game which leads to real-life murders.
+The score was composed by George S. Clinton.

 Plot

 After a car accident killed his mother and permanently injured his leg, teenager Michael Brower lives an isolated existence in his absent father's house.
 He spends his spare time watching his neighbor and crush, Kimberly.
 A horror films and video games fan, Michael's only friend is a similar-minded misfit named Kyle.
 They are members of the school's Horror Club, which draws the principal's ire.
 After Kyle tells him about a new, ultra-realistic game called Brainscan, Michael receives the first disc in the mail.

 The game warns Michael that the experience is similar to hypnotic suggestions.
 Trickster, the game's host, greets him and encourages him to act like a psychopathic murderer.
 For the first mission, he murders a stranger, taking a foot as a trophy.
 Michael wakes up shocked and thrilled by the experience.
-However, he is horrified to discover that the exact same murder happened in the real world, down to the victim's details.
+However, he is horrified to discover that the same murder occurred in the real world, down to the victim's exact details, before finding the severed foot in his freezer and promptly burning it.

 Kyle begs Michael to let him play the game, but he refuses.
 Later, Trickster materializes into reality and torments Michael.
 His second mission is to kill a possible witness to the earlier murder.
 Michael refuses at first but eventually relents.
 This time, however, he has no memory of playing the game.
 He finds Kyle's bloody necklace in his freezer and realizes Kyle was murdered.

-Michael calls Kyle, but the phone is answered by Detective Hayden.
+When Michael calls Kyle, Detective Hayden answers the phone and immediately grows suspicious; subsequent forensics verify that the ashes from Michael's fireplace belong to the first victim's foot.
 Michael becomes paranoid that he will be sent to jail.
 Trickster continues plaguing him and ultimately instructs him to kill Kimberly.